falcosecurity/falco-website/content/en/docs/installation.md

 You can install Falco using one of the methods detailed below; select a method based on your infrastructure requirements:

-* **Kubernetes** — To install Falco in a [Kubernetes](#k8s) cluster, deploy a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset) to the cluster.
-The Falco installation then monitors the cluster, its worker nodes, and running containers for abnormal behavior.
+* [Kubernetes](#k8s) — Install Falco on [Kubernetes](https://kubernetes.io) to monitor abnormal behavior of the Kubernetes cluster, its worker nodes, and containers running therein.

-*

-- Install Falco directly on a Linux host.
-This can be done for a variety of reasons:
+* [Linux host](#linux) — Install Falco directly on a Linux host for:
-    - To monitor containers running inside Kubernetes.
-Installing directly on the worker node OS provides an additional level of isolation from the applications running in Kubernetes and users of the Kubernetes API.
+  * containers running inside [Kubernetes](#k8s) (installing Falco directly on the worker node OS provides an additional level of isolation from the applications running inside Kubernetes and users of the Kubernetes API)
-    - To monitor containers running directly on a Linux host or containers running on another platform, such as Cloud Foundry or Mesosphere DC/OS.
+  * containers running directly on a Linux host or on a platform such as [Cloud Foundry](https://www.cloudfoundry.org) or D2iQ's [DC/OS](https://dcos.io)
-    - To monitor an application running directly on the Linux host (ie., non containerized workloads).
+  * applications running directly on a Linux host (workloads that are not containerized)

 ## Kubernetes {#k8s}

-The default method to run Falco on Kubernetes is to use a DaemonSet.
+The default method for running Falco on Kubernetes is to use a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset).
 Falco supports a variety of installation methods depending on your deployment methods of choice and underlying Kubernetes version.

 The default installation includes support for system call events via a kernel module and is thus dependent on the underlying operating system for the worker nodes.
-Installing the appropriate kernel headers on the worker nodes will allow Falco to dynamically build (and `insmod`) the kernel module on pod start.
+Installing the appropriate kernel headers on the worker nodes allows Falco to dynamically build (and `insmod`) the kernel module on Pod start.
 Falco also provides a number of pre-built modules for common distributions and kernels.
-Falco will automatically attempt to download a prebuilt module if the module compilation fails.
+Falco automaticallys attempt to download a pre-built module if the module compilation fails.

-For platforms such as Google's Container Optimized OS & GKE, where access to the underlying kernel is limited, see the [GKE section](#gke) below.
+For platforms such as Google's [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs/) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE), where access to the underlying kernel is limited, see the [GKE section](#gke) below.

 ### Downloading the Kernel Module via HTTPs

-Use HTTPs to pre-build and provide the kernel module to the Falco pods.
+Use HTTPs to pre-build and provide the kernel module to the Falco Pods.
 The easiest way to build the kernel module is as follows:

 1. Deploy Falco on a node with the required kernel headers.
 2. Use the `falco-probe-loader` script on Falco to build the kernel module.
-3. Move the kernel module from the pod or container.
+3. Move the kernel module from the Pod or container.
 By default, the kernel module is copied to `/root/.sysdig/`.

-`SYSDIG_PROBE_URL` - Set this environment variable for the Falco pod to override the default host for prebuilt kernel modules.
-This should be only the host portion of the URL without the trailing slash - ie., `https://myhost.mydomain.com`.
-Copy the kernel modules to the `/stable/sysdig-probe-binaries/` directory and name it as follows:
+    Set the `SYSDIG_PROBE_URL` environment variable for the Pod running Falco to override the default host for pre-built kernel modules.
+This should be only the host portion of the URL without the trailing slash, i.e. `https://myhost.mydomain.com`.
+Copy the kernel modules to the `/stable/sysdig-probe-binaries/` directory and name the directly as follows:

+    ```
-`falco-probe-${falco_version}-$(uname -i)-$(uname -r)-{md5sum of kernel config}.ko`
+    falco-probe-${falco_version}-$(uname -i)-$(uname -r)-{md5sum of kernel config}.ko
+    ```

-The `falco-probe-loader` script will name the module in this format by default.
+    The `falco-probe-loader` script names module in this format by default.

 ### Helm